Showing posts with label kayak. Show all posts

 Joan took a moment to greet our watchdogs, two of Julius' sled dogs whose loud warnings deter polar bears from entering the camp, as does an electric fence wire around the perimeter.
 This pair is more socialized than most sled dogs, and could be approached, carefully.

-As I mentioned in an earlier post, Joan and I were still wary of kayaking, but were willing to give it yet another try.
+Joan and I were still wary of kayaking, but were willing to give it yet another try.
 Our group didn't kayak directly from camp because the iceberg-rich destination was too far away.
 We rode in zodiacs to a starting point, where the kayaks had earlier been parked.
 From there we were to paddle to a resting spot and then on through the ice formations.

 The first kayaking leg had little to recommend it: there was hardly any ice, and the modest tide was flowing against us.
 It was a workout just to reach the resting spot, which, to us, would have been a much better starting point.
 As before, keeping up with the group was frustrating.
 Helpful hints weren't helpful, such as, "synchronize your paddling," that is, both on the left side then on the right side, while unsynchronized paddlers were pulling away from us.
 Joan even uttered her first and only curse word of the trip on this outing.
 At least she had a longer paddle and was no longer drenched by water dripping off the blade.